marijnh/Eloquent-JavaScript/06_object.md

 {{figure {url: "img/chapter_picture_6.jpg", alt: "Illustration of a rabbit next to its prototype, a schematic representation of a rabbit", chapter: framed}}}

-[Chapter ?](data) introduced JavaScript's objects.
-In programming culture, we have a thing called _((object-oriented programming))_, a set of techniques that use objects (and related concepts) as the central principle of program organization.
+[Chapter ?](data) introduced JavaScript's objects, as containers that hold other data.

+In programming culture, we have a thing called _((object-oriented programming))_, a set of techniques that use objects as the central principle of program organization.
 Though no one really agrees on its precise definition, object-oriented programming has shaped the design of many programming languages, including JavaScript.
-This chapter will describe the way these ideas can be applied in JavaScript.
+This chapter describes the way these ideas can be applied in JavaScript.

-## Encapsulation
+## Abstract Data Types

+{{index "abstract data type", type, "mixer example"}}

+The main idea in object-oriented programming is to use objects, or rather _types_ of objects, as the unit of program organization.
+Setting up a program as a number of strictly separated object types provides a way to think about its structure and thus to enforce some kind of discipline, preventing everything from becoming entangled.

+The way to do this to think of objects somewhat like you'd think of an electric mixer or other consumer ((appliance)).
+There's people who designed and assembled a mixer, and they have to do specialized work requiring material science and understanding of electricity.
+They cover all that up in a smooth plastic shell, so that the people who only want to mix pancake batter don't have to worry about all that—they only have to understand the few knobs that the mixer can be operated with.

+{{index "class"}}

+Similarly, an abstract data type, or object class, is a subprogram that may contain arbitrarily complicated code, but exposes a limited set of methods and properties that people who are working with it are supposed to use.
+This allows large programs to be built up out of a number of appliance types, limiting the degree to which these different parts are entangled by requiring them to only interact with each other in specific ways.

 {{index encapsulation, isolation, modularity}}

-The core idea in object-oriented programming is to divide programs into smaller pieces and make each piece responsible for managing its own state.

-This way, some knowledge about the way a piece of the program works can be kept _local_ to that piece.
-Someone working on the rest of the program does not have to remember or even be aware of that knowledge.
-Whenever these local details change, only the code directly around it needs to be updated.
+If a problem is found in one such object class, it can often be repaired, or even completely rewritten, without impacting the rest of the program.

+Even better, it may be possible to use object classes in multiple different programs, avoiding the need to recreate their functionality from scratch.
+You can think of JavaScript's built-in data structures, such as arrays and strings, as such reusable abstract data types.

 {{id interface}}
 {{index [interface, object]}}

-Different pieces of such a program interact with each other through _interfaces_, limited sets of functions or bindings that provide useful functionality at a more abstract level, hiding their precise implementation.

-{{index "public properties", "private properties", "access control", [method, interface]}}

-Such program pieces are modeled using ((object))s.
-Their interface consists of a specific set of methods and properties.
-Properties that are part of the interface are called _public_.
-The others, which outside code should not be touching, are called _private_.

-{{index "underscore character"}}

-Many languages provide a way to distinguish public and private properties and prevent outside code from accessing the private ones altogether.
-JavaScript, once again taking the minimalist approach, does not—not yet at least.
-There is work underway to add this to the language.

-Even though the language doesn't have this distinction built in, JavaScript programmers _are_ successfully using this idea.
-Typically, the available interface is described in documentation or comments.
-It is also common to put an underscore (`_`) character at the start of property names to indicate that those properties are private.

-Separating interface from implementation is a great idea.
-It is usually called _((encapsulation))_.
+Each abstract data type has an _interface_, which is the collection of operations that external code can perform on it.
+Even basic things like numbers can be thought of as an abstract data type whose interface allows us to add them, multiply them, compare them, and so on.
+In fact, the fixation on _objects_ as the main unit of organization in classical object-oriented programming is somewhat unfortunate, since often useful pieces of functionality involve a group of different object classes working closely together.

 {{id obj_methods}}